 BFPO Research

-The work was carried out in Russia, using the method of cryogenic magnetic force microscopy.
-The equipment and technologies made this possible.
+The work was carried out in Russia, using cryogenic magnetic force microscopy.
+The equipment and technologies allowed this.

-We have demonstrated its [BFPO] domain structure and its dynamics under the influence of an external magnetic field and temperature for the first time.
+We have demonstrated for the first time its [BFPO] domain structure and its dynamics under the influence of an external magnetic field and temperature.
 It should be noted that such a study could not be carried out in France.
-But we also had to work hard: the studied crystals are microscopic in size, and for the study, they had to be placed on a specially prepared substrate with a micromanipulator.
+But we also had to work hard: the studied crystals have microscopic dimensions, and for the study they had to be placed on a specially prepared substrate with a micromanipulator.
 They are also insulators, which leads to the accumulation of electric charge on their surface and additional, harmful to us, interaction with the cantilever.